arindam77/Knowledge_graph/README.md

 This module facilitates the extraction of relationships between entities (nodes) from text embedded in a PDF file.
 The implementation leverages the Hugging Face Transformers library, specifically utilizing the "Babelscape/rebel-large" model and tokenizer tailored for sequence-to-sequence tasks.
 The primary objective is to tokenize the provided text, generate relationships and structure the data into a Knowledge Base (KB) with distinct relations.

+There's also an approach based on the zephyr LLM.
+Zephyr performed better than mistral for the task.

 Key Highlights:

 Model and Tokenizer: Employs the "Babelscape/rebel-large" model and associated tokenizer from the Hugging Face Transformers library.